Carbon Capture and Storage

 What CCS projects are there?

-The OGA has awarded two carbon dioxide (CO2) appraisal and storage licences since becoming an independent regulator:
+The OGA has awarded three carbon dioxide (CO2) appraisal and storage licences since becoming an independent regulator:

 The OGA has also consented to a licence transfer for a carbon dioxide (CO2) appraisal and storage licence: